This newly released ESO image shows the glowing gas cloud LHA 120-N55 in the Large Magellanic Cloud.

 The material that became N55, however, managed to survive as a small remnant pocket of gas and dust.
 It is now a standalone nebula inside the superbubble and a grouping of brilliant blue and white stars — known as LH 72 — also managed to form hundreds of millions of years after the events that originally blew up the superbubble.
 The LH 72 stars are only a few million years old, so they did not play a role in emptying the space around N55.
 The stars instead represent a second round of stellar birth in the region.

-The recent rise of a new population of stars also explains the evocative colours surrounding the stars in this image.
-The intense light from the powerful, blue–white stars is stripping nearby hydrogen atoms in N55 of their electrons, causing the gas to glow in a characteristic pinkish colour in visible light.
-Astronomers recognise this telltale signature of glowing hydrogen gas throughout galaxies as a hallmark of fresh star birth.
+The recent rise of a new population of stars also explains the evocative colors surrounding the stars in this image.
+The intense light from the powerful, blue–white stars is stripping nearby hydrogen atoms in N55 of their electrons, causing the gas to glow in a characteristic pinkish color in visible light.
+Astronomers recognize this telltale signature of glowing hydrogen gas throughout galaxies as a hallmark of fresh star birth.

-This pan video gives a close-up look at a new image of the strikingly colourful emission nebula, called LHA 120-N55 from ESO’s Very Large Telescope (VLT).
-Light from blazing blue stars energises the gas left over from the stars’ recent formation to create a mantle of glowing gas.
+This pan video gives a close-up look at a new image of the strikingly colorful emission nebula, called LHA 120-N55 from ESO’s Very Large Telescope (VLT).
+Light from blazing blue stars energizes the gas left over from the stars’ recent formation to create a mantle of glowing gas.
 Astronomers study these beautiful displays to learn about the conditions in places where new stars develop.

 While things seem quiet in the star-forming region of N55 for now, major changes lie ahead.
 Several million years hence, some of the massive and brilliant stars in the LH 72 association will themselves go supernova, scattering N55’s contents.
 In effect, a bubble will be blown within a superbubble, and the cycle of starry ends and beginnings will carry on in this close neighbour of our home galaxy.